-- Successfully obtaining a grant of £10,000 from the AIM (Association of Independent Museums) as part of their Tackling Inequality programme.
-We will use the funds to support our permanent gallery updates.
+- Successfully obtained a grant of £10,000 from the AIM (Association of Independent Museums) as part of their Tackling Inequality programme to support our permanent gallery updates.
 We are grateful for the support from AIM who provided funding as part of their AIM Hallmarks Grants scheme.

 - We are one of eight cohort museums in the South West who are part of a Travelling Together EDI training programme led by South West Museum Development with funding from National Heritage Lottery Fund and Arts Council. https://southwestmuseums.org.uk/what-we-do/projects/travelling-together/#:~:text=About%20the%20project,a%20wider%20range%20of%20people.